fitsaleem/mern-projects/frontend/README.md

 # Frontend part

 # In this project we will use react js and tailwind CSS
-# For state managment we will you react redux toolkit
+# For state managment we will you react redux toolkit and redux-persist
 # For pages and routes we will use react-router-dom

 ([We will use flowbite react UI Libarary](https://www.flowbite-react.com/))